osg-htc/docs/docs/data/stashcache/install-cache.md

 ------------------------------------
 The FQDN of the cache server that you registered in [Topology](#registering-the-cache) may be different than its internal hostname
 (as reported by `hostname -f`).
-For example, this may be the case if your cache is behind a load balancer such as LVS or MetalLB.
+For example, this may be the case if your cache is behind a load balancer such as LVS.
 In this case, you must manually tell the cache services which FQDN to use for topology lookups.

-If you are running a public cache instance:

-1. Create the file `/etc/systemd/system/stash-authfile@stash-cache.service.d/override.conf`
+1. Create the file `/etc/systemd/system/stash-authfile@.service.d/override.conf`
-    with the following contents:
+    (note the `@` in the directory name) with the following contents:

         :::ini
         [Service]
         Environment=CACHE_FQDN=<Topology-registered FQDN>

-If you are running an authenticated cache instance:

-1. Create the file `/etc/systemd/system/stash-authfile@stash-cache-auth.service.d/override.conf`
+1. Run `systemctl daemon-reload` after modifying the file.
-    with the following contents:

-        :::ini
-        [Service]
-        Environment=CACHE_FQDN=<Topology-registered FQDN>

 Managing OSDF services
 -------------------------------------------